 What to Look Out for While Sourcing

 purchasing, which means products or materials meet environmental objectives like waste reduction and recycling also reflects sustainable sourcing.
+Read more about: How to remain mindful to avoid few entrepreneurial mistakes.

 Your Costs Might Go Up in The Short Term

 Sustainability in business is a huge positive for the environment but comes with its own set of costs.
-More often than not, production costs are likely to be pushed up and the process can be more time consuming and difficult to manage.
+More often than not, production costs are likely to be pushed up and the process can be more time to consume and difficult to manage.
 As an entrepreneur, the need is to tide through

 the difficulties in the short term till the time you can establish a niche in the market.
 Our advice is to start with small changes to make things more manageable.